Doriston

 The Gjerdin family arrived from Sweden in 1924.
 There were three children – Gunnar, Martin and Harriet and the two boys stayed for most of their lives.
 They built two fishing boats which they moored in a dredged out boat harbor in front of their property and in the winter they logged.
 Gunnar became known as the “mayor” of Doriston and died in 2003 at the age of 90.
 He outlived his brother and his wife Cherry, but his sister Harriet still survives.

 There are no commercial businesses in Doriston today.
-Internet is only by satellite and I’m not even sure that there is cell phone reception (I forgot to check).
+Internet is only by satellite and there is no cell phone reception.
 No roads in except logging roads that are impassable by vehicles including 4-wheel drives.
 Access is by boat – 10 minutes from Egmont and 15 miles from Tillicum Bay Marina in Sechelt.
+The trail that takes you over to a logging road west of Doriston is sometimes quite difficult.
+I have hiked it three times now - May 2011, May 2012 and June 2013.
+The trail is not well-used, looks more like an elk trail and it is obvious the elk use it!
+There is flagging and markers, but there are stretches of trail where it can be confusing.

 Example of a well-marked part of the trail